 Dry Tortugas is named for the abundance of sea turtles when it was discovered in 1513 (tortugas) and the fact that there is no source of fresh water (dry).
 It can only be accessed by boat or by seaplane.

 Why do 80,000+ people a year make the day trip to Dry Tortugas National Park?

 It’s a combination of things.
 Gorgeous beaches, fantastic birding, coral reefs, interesting history around the civil war era Fort Jefferson, natural beauty, snorkeling and even camping.

-How do you make the most of your time on a day trip?
+How do you make the most of your time on a day trip to Dry Tortugas?

 When the fort was built, the plan was to use the moat as dumping ground for all waste.
 Unfortunately someone didn’t do their homework.
 The difference between low and high tide isn’t large so the moat doesn’t get a twice daily flush the way the fort designers back in the mid-1800’s figured it would.